-Glaucoma is the second leading cause of blindness in the world, with open-angle accounting for two-thirds of those affected.
+Glaucoma is the second leading cause of blindness in the world, with open-angle glaucoma being the most common type.

 Frequently presents asymptomatically and may be identified on routine ophthalmic examination.

 Intra-ocular pressure is most often elevated, but may be normal in some cases.